-Liquidation Proceeds available to pay the Allowed Class 4 Claims; or (c) the Operational Claim Deadline.
+Allowed Class 4 Claims shall be fully settled and satisfied in full in cash upon the later of: (a) the date of allowance thereof by Final Order; (b) the earliest date on which there are Liquidation Proceeds available to pay the Allowed Class 4 Claims; or (c) the Operational Claim Deadline.
 The Disbursing Agent shall disburse payments hereunder in such amounts as are in his reasonable discretion available on the Distribution Dates to the holders of the Allowed Class 4 Claims.
 There shall be no distributions to any holders of Allowed Class 4 Claims until all Administrative Claims, Governmental Unit Priority Claims, Allowed Priority Claims, and the IHOP Cure Claim have been paid in full in accordance with the terms of the Plan.

 Class 5 - Business Unsecured Claims.
 Class 5 Business Unsecured Claims consist of all Claims that are not otherwise classified (and that are not Administrative Expense Claims or Priority Tax Claims).
-There are approximately twenty-two (22) Class 5 Business Unsecured Claims entitled to distributions pursuant to the Plan aggregating approximately \$446,749.33.
-The Class 5 Business Claims consist of Claims for: past legal services (3) - \$71,791.14, loans and monies advanced (2) - \$290,000, trade creditors (10) - \$31,448.19, and utilities (7) - \$18,041.72.
-The Allowed Class 5 Claims are set forth and attached on Exhibit E.
+There are approximately twenty-two (22) Class 5 Business Unsecured Claims entitled to distributions pursuant to the Plan aggregating approximately \$451,000.16.
+The Class 5 Business Claims consist of Claims for: past legal services (3) - \$71,791.14, loans and monies advanced (2) - \$290,000, trade creditors (10) - \$71,167.30, and utilities (7) - \$18,041.72.
+IHOP is entitled to vote the IHOP Claims, as a single Class 5 Claim in the amount of \$350,000 as filed; however, shortly entry of the Confirmation Order, IHOP will withdraw the IHOP Claims and is not entitled to a distribution.
+The Allowed Class 5 Business Claims are set forth and attached on Exhibit E.

-The holder of an Allowed Class 5 Claim shall receive, in full satisfaction of such Claim, payments in Cash totaling forty-nine percent (49%) of the amount of such Allowed Claim.
+The holder of an Allowed Class 5 Claim shall receive, in full satisfaction of such Claim, payments in Cash totaling approximately forty to forty-nine percent (40-49%) of the amount of such Allowed Claim.
 The payment(s) shall be made upon the later of: (a) the date of allowance thereof by Final Order; (b) the earliest date on which there are Liquidation Proceeds available to pay the Allowed Class 5 Claims; or (c) any Distribution Date as determined by the Disbursing Agent.